 How to Get to Oahu from Maui

 While Maui and Oahu have only one other island in between them, they’re also not right on top of each other.
 The islands have about 100 miles of ocean between them.
-There is a 5x daily ferry that goes between the islands and takes 90 minutes.
-While that’s pretty fast, it’s not fast enough!
+There used to be a ferry that went between islands, but it’s no longer operating.

 In order to take a day trip from Maui to Oahu, you’re going to fly super early in the morning from Maui to Oahu and then fly back super late at night.
 Hawaiian Airlines has close to two dozen flights between Maui and Oahu every single day, so this is super easy to do.